Franklin D. Roosevelt: Early life and education

-As a child, Roosevelt learned to ride, shoot, sail, and play polo, tennis, and golf.
-Frequent trips to Europe—beginning at age two and from age seven to fifteen—helped Roosevelt become conversant in German and French.
-Except for attending public school in Germany at age nine, Roosevelt was homeschooled by tutors until age 14.
-He then attended Groton School, an Episcopal boarding school in Groton, Massachusetts.
-He was not among the more popular Groton students, who were better athletes and had rebellious streaks.
-Its headmaster, Endicott Peabody, preached the duty of Christians to help the less fortunate and urged his students to enter public service.
-Peabody remained a strong influence throughout Roosevelt's life, officiating at his wedding and visiting him as president.
+According to Alan Brinkley, the family lived "in a manner reminiscent of the English aristocracy, and Franklin grew up, therefore, in a remarkably cosseted environment, insulated from the normal experiences of most American boys".
+Frequent trips to Europe and Canada helped Roosevelt become conversant in German and French.
+Aside from a stint in public school in Germany at age nine, Roosevelt was homeschooled by tutors until age 14.
+He then attended Groton School, an exclusive Episcopal boarding school in Groton, Massachusetts.
+He was not among the more popular Groton students, who were better athletes.
+Its headmaster, Endicott Peabody, preached the duties of Christians and urged his students to enter public service.
+Peabody remained a strong influence throughout Roosevelt's life, officiating at his wedding and presiding over the church service which preceded his inauguration as president.

 Like most of his Groton classmates, Roosevelt went to Harvard College.
-He was a member of the Alpha Delta Phi fraternity and the Fly Club, and served as a school cheerleader.
-Roosevelt was relatively undistinguished as a student or athlete, but he became editor-in-chief of The Harvard Crimson daily newspaper, which required ambition, energy, and the ability to manage others.
-He later said, "I took economics courses in college for four years, and everything I was taught was wrong."
+He was a member of the Alpha Delta Phi fraternity "Fly Club", though he regretted not being admitted to the Porcellian Club.
+Roosevelt was relatively undistinguished as a student or athlete, but he became editor-in-chief of The Harvard Crimson newspaper.

-Roosevelt's father died in 1900, distressing him greatly.
-The following year, Roosevelt's fifth cousin Theodore Roosevelt became U.S. president.
-Theodore's vigorous leadership style and reforming zeal made him Franklin's role model and hero.
-He graduated from Harvard in three years in 1903 with an A.B. in history.
-He remained there for a fourth year, taking graduate courses.
-Like his cousin Theodore, he was a member of The Explorers Club.
+Roosevelt's father died in 1900.
+The following year, Roosevelt's cousin Theodore Roosevelt became US president.
+Theodore's vigorous leadership style and reforming zeal made him Franklin's role model.
+Franklin graduated from Harvard in three years in 1903 with an A.B. in history.
+He took graduate courses for an additional year to continue his work with the Crimson.
+Roosevelt entered Columbia Law School in 1904, but dropped out in 1907 after passing the bar.

-Roosevelt entered Columbia Law School in 1904, but dropped out in 1907 after passing the New York bar examination.
-(Note: In 2008, Columbia awarded Roosevelt a posthumous Juris Doctor degree.)
-In 1908, he took a job with the prestigious law firm of Carter Ledyard & Milburn, working in the firm's admiralty law division.

-Roosevelt was an avid stamp collector who came into the hobby beginning at eight years old, and continued this pursuit into his adulthood and political career.
-During his terms as president he aroused nationwide interest in stamp collecting.
-Beginning in the 1930s, the White House released numerous photographs of him while he was attending his stamp collection.
-He devoted time each day working with his collection.
-He worked with Postmaster General James A. Farley over stamp designs, colors, and themes for U.S. postage stamps.
-When he became stricken with polio it is said the hobby gave him solace and kept his mind off his ailments during his idle hours.